harpalnitk/fireship-react-course/README.md

 react-redux is wrapper of react over redux

 >npm i @reduxjs/toolkit , after this u can uninstall redux because that is included in the toolkit

+# action creators in react

+## Thunk
+thunk is a function that delays an action until later

+## REACT ROUTER
+>npm i react-router-dom@5

+version 5 is new but in course first version 5 is used and then we migrtae to version 6 dom is browser i.e. client side code of react-router